 Top 10 most expensive transfers!

-ak records, with clubs investing hundreds of millions to secure the world’s top talent.
+Football transfers continue to break records, with clubs investing hundreds of millions to secure the world’s top talent.
 But who is the most expensive footballer of all time?
 In this article, we explore the top ten most expensive footballers, examining the biggest deals and highest transfer fees, as well as the impact these moves have had on clubs and competitions.
 From historic transfers to recent headline-grabbing deals, these are the signings that have reshaped modern football.

-Nr. | Player | Transfer fee (in millions) | Old club | New Club | Year |
+Nr. | Player | Transfer fee (in millions) | Old club | New club | Year |

 1. | Neymar | €222 | Barcelona | Paris Saint-Germain | 2017 |